Henry-YipHoYin/tsunyinlam.github.io/_posts/2021-02-06-applying-to-oxford-mathematics.md

 #### Be thorough

 Since you would be stressed out during the interview, it's very easy to commit careless mistakes (copying wrongly, arithmetic errors ...).
 Taking your time is better than reaching the wrong conclusion and having to backtrack.
-Be throughough and write down or speak out everything.
+Be through and write down or speak out everything.

 #### Communicating with the tutors